 Some destinations may require health forms or additional testing/screening prior to arrival, including requirements based on your home state or city.
 We will make every effort to communicate these requirements in advance.

-TourDCwithUS will provide disposable face masks for participants traveling in Fall 2020.
+TourDCwithUS will provide disposable face masks for participants traveling.

 Many airport restaurants may not be open, and in-flight food service will not be available, so we recommend packing a meal and snacks for your journey if you are traveling by air.